What is an HMRC enquiry?

 How to avoid HMRC enquiries

 HMRC insist upon due care and attention in claim preparations.
 And we ensure the highest level of care and attention is given to the preparation of all our claims at ForrestBrown.
-It’s why we have never had a claim rejected – and our enquiry rate is less than 2%.
+It’s why we have never had a claim rejected – and our enquiry rate was just 0.8% in 2018.

 HMRC have the power to impose penalties of 0-100% of your claim value for negligence in your claims-preparation process.
 This is to protect the public purse from careless or dishonest behaviour.
 Your attitude and cooperation during an enquiry can reduce or increase any penalties.